 The Boeing 777 uses General Electric GE90 engines.
 Each engine weighs 18,260lbs.
-Placing over 36,000lbs above the aircrafts CG dramatically alters the aircraft stability requireing bigger elevators and arilerons to manage the momentum and dynamic forces created by the top heavy engines.
+Placing over 36,000lbs above the aircraft’s CG dramatically alters the aircraft’s stability requiring bigger elevators and ailerons to manage the momentum and dynamic forces created by the top heavy engines.

 How Does Aircraft Engine Placement Affect Accessibility?

-With engines mounted under a wing it allows easy access for maintenance engineers to take quick looks at potiential problems during turnarounds.
+With engines mounted under a wing, it allows easy access for maintenance engineers to take quick looks at potential problems during turnarounds.
 Most commercial airline engines can be completely accessed by step ladders making quick inspections and diagnosis possible without affecting the schedule.